safesploitOrg/doogle/ARCHITECTURE2.md

 TOTP setup is managed from authenticated `/security.php`, protected by CSRF, and renders a local SVG QR code plus the manual secret.
 Failed TOTP checks are rate limited separately from password checks with `DOOGLE_TOTP_*` settings.
+Disabling TOTP requires the current password.

+Authenticated admins may change their password from `/security.php`.
+The current password must verify before a new password hash is stored.

 Lockout recovery is trusted CLI-only: